-If you are already running a Microsoft ERP solution, like Microsoft Dynamics AX or Microsoft Dynamics 365 for Operations, wouldn’t it make sense to add customer relationship management (CRM) functionality?
+If you are already running a Microsoft ERP solution, like Microsoft Dynamics AX or Microsoft Dynamics 365 for Finance and Operations, wouldn’t it make sense to add customer relationship management (CRM) functionality?

 We’re sometimes surprised how many companies don’t use both solutions, so we decided to compile a list of 5 reasons why you should consider adding CRM, specifically Microsoft Dynamics, instead of other CRM solutions on the market today.

 5 Reasons to Add Microsoft Dynamics CRM functionality when you are already using Microsoft Dynamics ERP

 When ERP and CRM are disconnected, there’s a high risk that your front office and back office are unaware of each other’s issues, which can be a recipe for a customer service disaster, like:

 - Promising out-of-stock product